EyalWirsansky/EyalWirsansky/README.md

   -  [Jacksonville Java User Group](https://www.meetup.com/jacksonville-java-user-group-jaxjug/)
 - ⚙️ Patent Holder: [UAV with ducted rotors](https://image-ppubs.uspto.gov/dirsearch-public/print/downloadPdf/11591087)

+## 🎤 Recent and Upcoming Speaking Engagements

+I enjoy sharing my knowledge and engaging with the global developer and AI community.
+Here are some of my recent and upcoming talks:

+- **Jacksonville Python User Group (PyJax), March 2025**
+  **Talk:** "A Journey Through NLP and Genetic Algorithms"
+  Delving into how NLP and genetic algorithms can be used to tackle complex optimization and language-based problems.

+- **Global Data AI Virtual Tech Conference, January 2025**
+  **Talk:** "Applying Genetic Algorithms to Real-World Machine Learning and Artificial Intelligence Problems"
+  Discussed how genetic algorithms can optimize machine learning workflows and solve real-world AI challenges.

+- **GDG Pescara DevFest (Italy), October 2024**
+  **Talk:** "Unlocking the Secrets of the Mystery-Word Game: A Journey Through NLP and Genetic Algorithms"
+  Explored the application of genetic algorithms and NLP techniques in solving complex word-based puzzles.

+I look forward to continuing these conversations at future events!

 ## 📚 Hands-On Genetic Algorithms with Python (Second Edition)

 I'm the author of *"Hands-On Genetic Algorithms with Python"*, a comprehensive guide to applying genetic algorithms to real-world AI and machine learning problems.